radiantlogic-v8/documentation-new/documentation/configuration/identity-views/identity-views.md

 Figure 3.2: Modifying an LDAP Backend Configuration

 LDAP Backends can also be configured at any label node in a virtual directory tree naming context.
 For details on this, please see [Virtual Views based on Multiple Types of Backends](03-virtual-view-of-ldap-backends).

-## LDAP Backend Parameters and Settings

-The parameters applicable for LDAP backends are as follows (only some of these parameters are available when you go through the Directory Tree Wizard.
-After you exit the Wizard, click on the LDAP Backend node below Root Naming Contexts and you have all these parameters available on the tabs on the right side):

 ### Host discovery